-Raise the Stakes: The Ultimate Guide to Building Suspense in a Plot
+How to Raise the Stakes: The Ultimate Guide to Building Suspense

 In the stories you write, it’s critical that you make the reader understand what is at stake if your character fails to achieve their mission.

 If you’re doing this for your readers, you’ll want to give them everything they need for an excellent reading experience.
-One of those needful things is identifiable stakes, meaning that your reader must be able to discern, through the viewpoint character, what’s at stake for the protagonist.
+One of those necessary things is identifiable stakes, meaning that your reader must be able to discern, through the viewpoint character, what’s at stake for the protagonist.

-Your job is to provide the information your reader requires in order to understand and empathize over what your hero stands to lose or gain.
+Your job is to provide the information your reader requires in order to understand and empathize with what your hero stands to lose or gain.

 Aim to make the information clear to the standard reader of your genre.
 In other words, if your character collects gas samples inside a volcanic caldera, make sure your reader knows what could happen.
 Your standard reader will grasp that it might be dangerous but perhaps wouldn’t know enough about the specific perils involved, so they won't worry about what might happen.